virology conferences 2021

-EuroSciCon is proud to host a 3rd Edition of International Conference on Virology taking place on Decdmber 22-23, 2020 in Zurich, Switzerland.
-The conference is themed around “Emerging trends and innovations in the field of Virology “with the aim to bring together a wide audience of industry, healthcare, research, and medical practitioners to educate and bring about a fruitful debate on the confined topics.
+EuroSciCon is proud to host a 4th Edition of International Conference on Virological Diseases taking place on September 28-29, 2021 in Brussels, Belgium The conference is themed around “Latest advances in the field of virological diseases“ with the aim to bring together a wide audience of industry, healthcare, research, and medical practitioners to educate and bring about a fruitful debate on the confined topics.

 The Organizing Committee has done its best to set up a framework that we think will allow for a creative interplay of ideas.
 All we need now is to convert the extensive program on paper to an active and a vibrant forum in person through your active participation.